trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

     Observable<List<DriverLocation>> getNearestDrivers(double lat, double lng, long cityId)
     ```

-10. Add a new payment method for the logged in user.
+10. Add a new payment credit card for the logged in user.

     ```java
     Observable<Payment> addNewPayment(final Card card);
     ```

-11. Delete a payment method for a logged in user.
+11. Delete a credit card for a logged in user.

     ```java
     Observable<List<Payment>> deletePayment(long cardId);